Zhaolab-GitHub/DRPScore/README.md

 cd ./6A_calculation
 python rpo.py in out

-The command above will calculate the amino acids and residues at the protein-RNA interaction interface within 6A provided in ./6A_calculation/in and generate the results in ./6A_calculation/out.
+The commands above will calculate the amino acids and residues at the protein-RNA interaction interface within 6A provided in ./6A_calculation/in and generate the results in ./6A_calculation/out.

 ### attention: For structures containing multiple chains, you need to manually delete protein-protein, RNA-RNA self-interactions from the output file.

-Then generate a pdb file containing only amino acids and residues at the interaction interface within 6A.

 cat complex1.pdb_*.txt > complex1.pdb_6A.txt
 grep -wf complex1.pdb_6A.txt complex1.pdb > Acomplex1.pdb

+The commands above will generate a pdb file containing only amino acids and residues at the interaction interface within 6A.
 ## 2: Generate the scoring preparation file '*.npy'.

 cd ./4DCNN/data/predict/